cristaloleg/awesome-manifesto/README.md

   - giving a small context for API will save a lot of time
 - [ ] use linters and code analysis all the time
   - the best handling for the best code
-- [ ] fork instead of hack
-  - logic isolation at the beginning
 - [ ] touch legacy, often
   - it becomes non-legacy faster
 - [ ] remove deprecated stuff